reveal/revealjs.com/src/initialization.md

 To run multiple presentations side-by-side on the same page you can create instances of the `Reveal` class.
 The `Reveal` constructor accepts two arguments; the `.reveal` HTML element root of the presentation and an optional [config object](/config/options).

-Note that you will also need to set the `embedded` config option to true.
-This flag makes the presentations size themselves according to the wrapping element size, rather than the browser viewport.
+Note that you will also need to set the [embedded](/presentation-size/#embedded) config option to true.
+This flag makes the presentations size themselves according to their `.reveal` root element size, rather than the browser viewport.

 By default reveal.js will capture all keyboard events in the document.
 For embedded presentations we recommend initializing with `keyboardCondition: 'focused'` so that keyboard events are only captured when the presentation has been focused by the viewer.